UNH AI Wiki

 A hazard of CS to take very seriously: RSI.

 Some things not to be taken seriously: JMLG, AIR.
-Some humor for professors.

 I recommend learning LaTeX and buying a manual for your editor (eg, emacs or vi).